dmlc/gluon-nlp/README.rst

 New to Deep Learning or NLP?
 ============================

-Please refer to the open source book `Dive into Deep Learning <http://en.diveintodeeplearning.org/>`__.
+For background knowledge of deep learning or NLP, please refer to the open source book `Dive into Deep Learning <http://en.diveintodeeplearning.org/>`__.